tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 </p>

-I've allocated 40g for the Arch Linux.
-However, you could also allocate as low as 8g according to your requirements.
+I've allocated 40 GB for the Arch Linux.
+However, you could also allocate as low as 8 GB according to your requirements.

 <p>
 <img src="{{ root_url }}/img/vbox_size.png" >
 </p>

-Select the downloaded **iso** file to install Arch Linux.
+This is where you need to select the downloaded **iso** file which will be used to install Arch Linux.

 <p>